apache/skywalking-python/README.md

 ## Installation Requirements

-SkyWalking Python Agent requires SkyWalking 8.0+ and Python 3.6+.
+SkyWalking Python Agent requires [Apache SkyWalking 8.0+](https://skywalking.apache.org/downloads/#SkyWalkingAPM) and Python 3.6+.

 > If you would like to try out the latest features that are not released yet, please refer to this [guide](docs/en/setup/faq/How-to-build-from-sources.md) to build from sources.

+## Live Demo
+- Find the [live demo](https://skywalking.apache.org/#demo) and [screenshots](https://skywalking.apache.org/#arch) on our website.
+- Follow the [showcase](https://skywalking.apache.org/docs/skywalking-showcase/next/readme/) to set up preview deployment quickly.

 ## Contributing